spham395/05-Python-Programming/03_Flow_Control/02_io_print.md

 ## Continue to Lab 3A

-<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/00-Table-of-Contents.md" rel="Return to TOC"> Return to TOC </a>
+<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/03_Flow_Control/lab3a.md" rel="Continue to Lab 3A"> Continue to Lab 3A </a>